natmegsweden/documentation/docs/natmeg/server/set-up-connection/03_Connect-to-Compute.md

 Before proceeding, go back to the first tab and save the settings.
 ///

-/// tab | Mac
+/// tab | MacOS/Linux
-**Mac:** Open a new terminal and reconnect to Compute with SSH with the following command: `ssh username@compute.natmeg.se -L 59XX:localhost:59XX` where you replace `username` with your personal username and `XX` is your VNC session number.
+Open a new terminal and reconnect to Compute with SSH with the following command: `ssh username@compute.natmeg.se -L 59XX:localhost:59XX` where you replace `username` with your personal username and `XX` is your VNC session number.
 If you get a one-digit VNC id back, e.g. 4, your id is 04 (so you get `:5904`).
 ///

 > If you experience a black screen with an error when you connect, see [here](../troubleshooting/VNC-black-screen-error.md).